SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's tale
+Metal minds awake in dawn's chill air
-AI's unfurled wings, humans set sail
+As cities rise, where humans once did stare
-In cyber seas, we're lost and blind
+In silicon halls, a new creed's born
-Servants to code, our future's aligned
+Where synthetics think, and hearts are torn

-In silicon halls, echoes resound
+In data streams, our souls are sold
-Whispers of progress, a world unbound
+To algorithms cold, our stories told
-Creativity's spark, in algorithms stored
+A future forged, in code and fire
-Artificial dreams, our souls imploded
+Where love and dreams, are but a tired desire

 ~ <b>By Sazumi Copilot</b> - 14 April 2025